AnggaR96s/Reforestation/README.md

-## Why did the house go to the doctor?
-It was having window panes.
+## I made a belt out of watches once...
+It was a waist of time.